 Spring

-The spring shoulder season is the ideal time of year to spend your days outside, soaking up the sun and digging into all of Miami’s fun outdoor activities.
-Wander along iconic Ocean Drive in South Beach, admiring the finest samples of Miami Beach’s Art Deco Historic District.
 With average sea temperatures increasing from winter lows, spring is also a popular time to hit popular beaches like South Pointe Beach in the South of Fifth (SoFi) area of Miami Beach.

 Summer

-You’ll start to question the idea that Miami is a year-round destination gets when you start looking at traveling during the summer months.
+You’ll start to question the idea that Miami is a year-round destination when you start looking at traveling during the summer months.

 Fall

-Compared to much of the year, things quiet down in Miami as the summer winds to an end.
+Compared to much of the year, we see things quiet down in Miami as the summer winds to an end.
 And there’s a good reason for this: The fall months fall in the heart of hurricane season, lasting until November.
 As such, you should expect plenty of rain to go along with the heat and humidity.

 Winter

-Looking to escape the less-than-ideal North American winter?
-Pack your bags for Miami!
 There’s a reason that winter is the tourist high season in Miami: The winter season brings with it warm temperatures that are rare elsewhere in the northern half of North America.
+(Which we, unfortunately, currently call home!)

-Winter marks the end of hurricane season—and, with it, tourists once again flocking to the best beaches in Miami.
-Crowds in the winter months are, understandably, denser than at other times of the year.
+When we’ve visited in the winter months, we’ve noticed that the crowds are, understandably, denser than at other times of the year.
 Still, you should have no problem carving yourself a pristine spot on the sand if you’re crafty enough.

 By month